 In Goal 2, the district is focused on providing the supports and equitable educational opportunities, services, and resources that are inclusive and responsive to the diverse needs of our unduplicated pupils and student groups reflected in our community.
-The focus on MTSS approaches, continues to be on high quality first instruction, systems, and practices to improve student responsiveness and alignment between academic, behavioral, and/or social-emotional supports specific to their unique needs (2.2 - Behavior Intervention Team Services (ELE 2.7/2.6/206), 2.2 - Positive Behavior Interventions and Support (PBIS) (ELE 2.3/2.4/204), 2.2 - Student Assistance Program support

-(SAP) (ELE 2.6/2.5/205)).
-From our engagement sessions with our educational partners, feedback was strong in there being a larger focus in this area, to increase and enhance MTSS by including continued need to and mental health services (2.7 - Mental Health Clinicians (ELE 9.15/2.21/221)), parent participation, and having trainings for parents, as well as frequent checks and balances for staff and new staff.
+The focus on MTSS approaches, continues to be on high quality first instruction, systems, and practices to improve student responsiveness and alignment between academic, behavioral, and/or social-emotional supports specific to their unique needs.
+From our engagement sessions with our educational partners, feedback was strong in there being a larger focus in this area, to increase and enhance MTSS by including parent participation, and having trainings for parents, as well as frequent checks and balances for staff and new staff.